 We audit processes, not people.
 Each year, we choose which processes to audit by evaluating several factors:

-- Input from management: We consult with managers on campus and at Lincoln Laboratory as well as with senior Institute management.
+- Input from administrative leadership: We consult with administrative leadership on campus and at Lincoln Laboratory as well as with senior Institute management.

 - Risks to MIT: We look at the top safety, operational, behavior, financial, and compliance risks that MIT faces.
 Reputation is a consequence of each of these risks.